 Whether you are still thinking about filing a claim or have made your decision to sue the at-fault party, there are a couple of Kentucky laws you need to know as your case moves forward.

 First, is the statute of limitations.
 This is essentially the deadline under which you have to file your claim.
 The Kentucky statute of limitations for personal injuries is one year from the date that you became injured or discovered your injury.
 If this deadline runs out, you will lose your chance to obtain the compensation you might have otherwise deserved.

 You also need to know about the state’s shared fault laws.
 Also known as comparative negligence, these laws say that if you have partially contributed to causing your injuries in some way, you still have the right to seek recovery of your damages from the primarily culpable party.
 The only downside to the comparative fault law is that anything you will be awarded will be reduced by your portion of shared fault.

-Recoverable Damages in Kentucky Civil Claims
+Recoverable Damages in Louisville Injury Claims

 Many people have very misconstrued ideas about what happens when you file a civil claim.
 The general impression is that you file a claim and can then be awarded a large sum of money for your loss of income, pain and suffering, your medical expenses, and punitive damages.

 However, this entire mindset couldn’t be further from the truth.
 First, punitive damages are only awarded in cases where the judge finds the actions of the liable party to be so abhorrent that they feel compelled to punish them by awarding the injury victim above and beyond the value of their claim.